Dr. Leslie’s Medical Background

-Donald Peck Leslie, M.D., is the medical director of Shepherd Center.
-Before this appointment, he served for 10 years as associate medical director of Shepherd Center and medical director for Brain Injury Services.
+Dr. Leslie is the medical director emeritus of Shepherd Center and a member of the Shepherd Center Board of Directors and a Shepherd Center Foundation Trustee.
+He served as medical director of Shepherd Center from 2004 to 2017.
+Before that, he served for 10 years as associate medical director of Shepherd Center and medical director for Brain Injury Services.

 A graduate of Vanderbilt University in Nashville, Tenn., with a bachelor of arts and science degree, Dr. Leslie attended medical school at the University of Tennessee in Memphis.
 He completed his postgraduate residency training in internal medicine at the Mayo Clinic in Rochester, Minn.
 He then practiced at the Florence Clinic in Florence, Ala.
 His second residency was completed at the Emory School of Medicine in neurology and physical medicine and rehabilitation.
 His last stop before joining Shepherd Center in 1986 was at Stanford University PM&R in California, where he worked with Dr. Conal Wilmot.

 During his time at Shepherd Center, Dr. Leslie has also served as medical director for the Atlanta Rehabilitation Institute and The Meadowbrook Rehabilitation Group.
 He also pursued certification in medical acupuncture at the University of California Los Angeles, where he trained with Dr. Joseph Helms at the Helms Medical Institute.